-- Boris Johnson has intimated that ER might be altered or withdrawn in the Budget on March 11th.
+- There are rumours that BADR might be altered or withdrawn at some point.
 That could spell the end of the 10% tax rate.
-We just don’t know yet.

 - Since April 2016 a Targeted Anti Avoidance Rule has been in place to prevent taxpayers abusing the generous capital gains tax treatment.
 Details are here https://www.gov.uk/hmrc-internal-manuals/company-taxation-manual/ctm36305 but in a nutshell, if you believe that you may go back into contracting within 2 years it may be unwise to close the company using the capital distribution route.
 Although there are exceptions, contracting again within a period of 2 years from the start of the winding up, could mean that the funds extracted are reclassified and taxed as income rather than capital

 Every taxpayer’s situation is different, and because of the current uncertain and changing nature of events, and the fact that we have tried to keep this blog on complex matters as concise as possible, we can accept no liability for any action that you take or do not take as a result of reading this short article.

 However, we hope that we have highlighted to you some of the options and if you are affected by the Off-payroll rules then we would welcome the chance to speak to you direct to provide individual tailored advice.